Although password managers provide a convenient way to store and organize all your passwords, they are subject to hacks and breaches.

 Unfortunately, password managers have been hacked before.
 OneLogin was hacked in 2017, and LastPass was breached in 2022.

 In March 2023, LastPass issued a statement that the breach resulted in unauthorized users gaining unencrypted access to customers’ vault data, including information like usernames and passwords.
 If you are a LastPass user, we recommend finding an alternative solution to store your passwords and changing all of your passwords immediately.
-Check out the best family password managers of 2023 (and why you should get one) for alternatives.
+Check out the best family password managers (and why you should get one) for alternatives.

 4. 2FA Isn't Mandatory